Bridging the age gap

 It was Tony's wish to pass away at home, surrounded by his loved ones.
 He was 87.
 Since Angela lost Tony, volunteering has taken on a different meaning for her:

-"Losing Tony made me realise how much I needed to keep busy.
+"Tony's passing made me realise how much I needed to keep busy.
 Volunteering gives me a purpose.
 I get a lot out of it, and so does the Hospice.
 There's such a nice bunch of people here."

 Angela agreed that our Hospice is an extraordinary place, and often quite different from what people expect: